jojo13572001/owt-server/README.md

+## How to Run in Windows
+execute run.bat

 ## Open WebRTC Toolkit Media Server

 The media server for OWT provides an efficient video conference and streaming service that is based on WebRTC.
 It scales a single WebRTC stream out to many endpoints.
 At the same time, it enables media analytics capabilities for media streams.
 It features: